MicrosoftDocs/mixed-reality/mixed-reality-docs/eye-gaze-interaction.md

 Another important benefit is the possibility to infer what a user is paying attention to.
 This can help in various application areas ranging from more effectively evaluating different designs to aiding in smarter user interfaces and enhanced social cues for remote communication.

-In a nutshell, using eye-gaze as an input offers a fast and effortless contextual signal.
+In a nutshell, using eye-gaze as an input offers a fast and effortless contextual input signal.
 This is particularly powerful when combined with other inputs such as *voice* and *manual* input to confirm the user's intent.

 ### Challenges of eye-gaze as an input
 With lots of power, comes lots of responsibility.
-While eye-gaze can be used to create satisfying user experiences that makes you feel like a superhero, it is also important to know what it is not good at to appropriately account for this.
+While eye-gaze can be used to create satisfying user experiences which make you feel like a superhero, it is also important to know what it is not good at to appropriately account for this.
-The following discusses some *challenges* to consider as well as how to address them when working with eye-gaze input:
+The following discusses some *challenges* to consider and how to address them when working with eye-gaze input:

 - **Your eye-gaze is "always on"**
 The moment you open your eye lids, your eyes start fixating on things in the environment.
-Reacting to every look you make and accidentally issuing actions because you looked at something for too long would result in an unsatisfying experience.
+Reacting to every look you make and accidentally issuing actions, because you looked at something for too long, would result in an unsatisfying experience.
-Therefore we recommend combining eye-gaze with a *voice command*, *hand gesture*, *button click* or extended dwell to trigger the selection of a target.
+Therefore, we recommend combining eye-gaze with a *voice command*, *hand gesture*, *button click* or extended dwell to trigger the selection of a target (for more information see [eye-gaze and commit](gaze-and-commit-eyes.md)).
 This solution also allows for a mode in which the user can freely look around without being overwhelmed by involuntarily triggering something.
-This issue should also be considered when designing visual and auditory feedback when merely looking at a target.
+This issue should also be considered when designing visual and auditory feedback when looking at a target.
-Do not overwhelm the user with immediate pop-out effects or hover sounds.
+Try not to overwhelm the user with immediate pop-out effects or hover sounds.
 Subtlety is key.
-We will discuss some best practices for this further below when talking about design recommendations.
+We will discuss some best practices for this further below when talking about [design recommendations](eye-gaze-interaction#design-recommendations).

 - **Observation vs. control**
 Imagine that you want to precisely straighten a photograph on your wall.